rakzcs/cookbook/soup/Mushroom Potato Chowder.md

 3. **Simmer:** Add chicken stock, thyme, bay leaves, salt, and pepper.
 Bring to boil, then simmer.
 4. **Add Potatoes:** Add potatoes, cover, and cook until tender.
 5. **Finish Chowder:** Remove from heat.
 Stir in cream, milk, and parsley.

-Serve this warm and comforting chowder as a delightful meal.